 Music fans love covers – more importantly, so does YouTube.
 Recording cover songs is a great strategy for your music marketing plan.
 This works to gain awareness by tapping into what people already know and provides fun content to share.
 You can cover artists that inspire you or similar sounding artists.
 Covering a song outside of your genre and making it your own can be a great way to tap into a new fan base.
 This is what the pianist Scott D. Davis did when he decided to combine his love of heavy metal with the piano pieces he was recording.
 The result was millions of YouTube hits for his metal covers and new fans from the heavy metal community.
 Scott has been invited to open for Godsmack, Korn, P.O.D., Sevendust, Vince Neil of Mötley Crüe, and Queensrÿche.

-*Please note, to legally sell a cover song you will need to obtain and pay for a mechanical license.
+*Please note, to legally sell a cover song, you must obtain and pay for a mechanical license.
 Harry Fox Agency is the foremost mechanical licensing agency in the US.
-To legally make money from cover songs, work with the company We Are The Hits.
+Work with the company We Are The Hits to legally make money from cover songs.

 12. Fan Nurturing

-In their desperate desire to connect with as many fans as possible artists are forget that not everyone “out there” is the same.
-You need to understand the differences and create a separate way of communicating with each community.
+In their desperate desire to connect with as many fans as possible, artists forget that not everyone “out there” is the same.
+You must understand the differences and create a separate communication method with each community.
 Some may be following you simply because they liked your sunglasses or your cat and have no idea you are even a musician, while others are waiting to like and comment on every post.
 I wrote a 3-part series that explains how to nurture each one up to the next level of fan.

 Community #1: Your Super Fans

-These are fans are primarily your closest friends and your live audience.
+These fans are primarily your closest friends and your live audience.
 You know them by name.
 If you play live, they attend your shows regularly and buy merch.
-They are the first responders when you post on socials and they follow you on multiple channels.
+They are the first responders when you post on social media, and they follow you on multiple channels.
 It is important to remember to talk to fans online and interact if you see them in person.

 Community #2: Engaged Fans